GNOME/libhandy/.gitlab/issue_templates/bug.md

 # Which version did you encounter the bug in?

- - [ ] I Compiled it myself.
+ - [ ] I compiled it myself.
 If you compiled libhandy from source please provide the git revision via e.g. by running ``git log -1 --pretty=oneline`` and pasting the output below.